andrewbaxter/somewords/readme.md

 It does the following steps:

 - Creates a `pages/` output directory
-- Copies all non-`.md` files to the output directory
+- Copies all non-`.md`, non-dot files to the output directory
 - If it didn't copy an `index.css`, it generates the default style files including `index.css`
 - It translates all markdown files into html, and generates an index that redirects to the latest